Steve Ditko: Personal life

 As of 2012, Ditko continued to work in Manhattan's Midtown West neighborhood.
 He mostly declined to give interviews or make public appearances, explaining in 1969 that, "When I do a job, it's not my personality that I'm offering the readers but my artwork.
 It's not what I'm like that counts; it's what I did and how well it was done.
 I produce a product, a comic art story.
 Steve Ditko is the brand name."
 However, he did contribute numerous essays to Robin Snyder's fanzine The Comics.

-He had a nephew who became an artist, also named Steve Ditko.
-As far as it is known, he never married and had no surviving children at the time of his death.
-Will Eisner stated that Ditko had a son out of wedlock, but this may have been a confused reference to the nephew.
+As far as it is known, Ditko never married and had no surviving children at the time of his death.
+He had a nephew, also named Steve Ditko, who became an artist.
+Will Eisner stated that Ditko had a son out of wedlock; this may have been a confused reference to the nephew.

-Politically, Ditko supported a "constitutional republic" and "individual" and "property rights", describing them as "inalienable".
-He supported neither George W. Bush nor John Kerry in the 2004 presidential election due to believing neither would prioritize them.
+Politically, Ditko supported a "constitutional republic" and "inalienable individual and property rights".
+He supported neither George W. Bush nor John Kerry in the 2004 presidential election due to believing neither would prioritize those rights.

 Ditko said in 2012 that he had made no income on the four Spider-Man films released to that time.
 However, a neighbor of Ditko stated that Ditko received royalty checks.
 Those involved with creating the 2016 film Doctor Strange purposely declined to contact him during production, believing they would not be welcome.

+Ditko described himself as an atheist.

 Objectivism

 Ditko was an ardent supporter of Objectivism.
 The philosophy of Ayn Rand had "forever changed [Ditko's] outlook on morality, finances and his mission as a comic-book creator".
 After Ditko had received greater control of the plotting, he began revering the role of policemen in his Spider-Man work.
 Ditko had once told his Charlton co-worker Pete Morisi, a policeman who moonlighted as a comic book artist, that he envied Morisi for being able to arrest criminals.
 Randian philosophy had influenced Ditko to demand being credited and compensated as both the plotter and artist for Spider-Man beginning in issue #25, which Stan Lee (now credited as "scripter") allowed, though their working relationship would begin deteriorating.
 Other ways Ditko incorporated Randian views into Spider-Man were by having Peter Parker become more aggressive, demand better pay for his Spider-Man photos, and show contempt for student protestors.
-Marvel publisher Martin Goodman had been worried that Parker's hard right-wing politics would distance the character from left-leaning counterculture of most university students, and disputes with Goodman over royalties had led to Ditko leaving Marvel.
+Marvel publisher Martin Goodman had been worried that Parker's hard right-wing politics would distance the character from most left-leaning, countercultural university students, and disputes with Goodman over royalties had led to Ditko leaving Marvel.
 Ditko later expressed his Objectivist views even further with the Question, who criticized the apathy of the public toward right and wrong, and Mr. A, who refused to save villains from death.

-He also described himself as an Aristotelian.
+He also described himself as an Aristotelian which his Objectivist views would align with.